CarstensMartin/Level-3-Task-11--Java-database-programming-The-JDBC/README.md

 Follow these steps:

-● Copy and paste the code that you wrote for the last JavaScript Capstone Project into the Dropbox folder for this Capstone Project.
+● Copy and paste the code that you wrote for the last Capstone Project(Level 2) into the Dropbox folder for this Capstone Project.

 ● Modify your code so that it: